It – Welcome to Derry

 It: Welcome to Derry is an American supernatural horror television series based on Stephen King's 1986 novel It.
 Serving as a prequel to the films It (2017) and It Chapter Two (2019), the series was developed by Andy Muschietti, Barbara Muschietti and Jason Fuchs, all of whom were involved in the It films.
-The series stars Taylour Paige, Jovan Adepo, Chris Chalk, James Remar, Stephen Rider, Clara Stack, Amanda Christine, and Mikkal Karim-Fidler, with Bill Skarsgård (who also serves as an executive producer) reprising his role as Pennywise from the films.
+The series stars a large ensemble cast including Bill Skarsgård, who serves as executive producer and reprises his role as Pennywise from the films.

-Andy and Barbara Muschietti along with Fuchs were developing an It television series by March 2022.
-After receiving a production commitment later that November, Fuchs and Brad Kane were hired as showrunners.
-The series was greenlit in February 2023, with Andy Muschietti attached to direct multiple episodes, including the pilot episode, and Fuchs as a writer.
-Casting began later in April, including Skarsgård being cast in May 2024.
-Filming for the series began in May 2023 but was halted that July due to the 2023 SAG-AFTRA strike.
-Filming ended in August 2024.
+Andy and Barbara Muschietti along with Fuchs began developing the series in March 2022.
+After receiving a production commitment later that November, Fuchs and Brad Kane were hired as showrunners, and the series was greenlit in February 2023, with Andy Muschietti, who had directed both films, attached to direct multiple episodes, including the pilot.
+Casting began later in April, with Skarsgård cast in May 2024.
+Filming for the series began in May 2023 but was halted in July due to the 2023 SAG-AFTRA strike; it concluded in August 2024.

 It: Welcome to Derry premiered on HBO on October 26, 2025.
-The series received generally positive reviews from critics.
+The series received generally positive reviews from critics, who praised its direction, production values, title sequence, and performances (particularly from Skarsgård, Chris Chalk, and the younger cast), although the writing and visual effects received some criticism.
+In August 2026, the series was renewed for a second season.

 Premise

-In 1962, a couple with their son move to Derry, Maine just as a young boy disappears.
-With their arrival, very bad things begin to happen in the town.
+In the first season, set in 1962, a couple with their son move to Derry, Maine, just as a young boy disappears.
+With their arrival, bad things begin to happen in the town.

+In the second season, set in 1935 during the Great Depression, the Bradley Gang, a group of bank robbers, arrives in Derry to purchase ammunition, only to find themselves caught in a brutal massacre and confronted with terrifying horrors.